Józef Maria Bocheński: Biography

-The philosopher was personally involved in putting on the index of the Congregation of the Holy Office Bolesław Piasecki’s Zagadnienia istotne (Real Issues) as well as PAX’s biweekly Dziś i Jutro (Today and Tomorrow) – where incidentally his brother occasionally published texts.
-The official reason for this was the fact that Piasecki placed the Act of Creation above the Act of Salvation, which would allow Catholics to engage in any political system that in his subjective appraisal would lead to positive changes in the world.
-Bocheński received the text of the book from Janina Kolendo with Piasecki’s approval because he hoped Alexander’s older brother would understand the thesis and even persuade the Vatican to look also favourably on it.
+The philosopher was personally involved in putting on the index of the Congregation of the Holy Office Bolesław Piasecki's Zagadnienia istotne (Real Issues) as well as PAX's biweekly Dziś i Jutro (Today and Tomorrow) – where incidentally his brother occasionally published texts.
+The official reason for this was that Piasecki placed the Act of Creation above the Act of Salvation, which would allow Catholics to engage in any political system that in his subjective appraisal would lead to positive changes in the world.
+Bocheński received the text of the book from Janina Kolendo with Piasecki's approval because he hoped Alexander's older brother would understand the thesis and even persuade the Vatican to look also favourably on it.
 Józef Bocheński, was outraged and wrote a critical memorandum to Bishop Józef Gawlina, who then passed it on to the Holy Office.
-Bocheński, speaking on Polish Radio Free Europe, also engaged in that station’s campaign against Piasecki’s activities.
+Bocheński, speaking on Polish Radio Free Europe, also engaged in that station's campaign against Piasecki's activities.

-Józef’s stance against PAX also made him critical of the path selected by Alexander.
+Józef's stance against PAX also made him critical of the path selected by Alexander.
 Admittedly, the two brothers had a good relationship and corresponded with each other whenever it was possible.
 Aleksander would visit Józef in France or Switzerland, where, as the former half-jokingly recalled, he would and vainly try to persuade Jozef to divide competencies in the family, leaving the Dominican the theological issues and all the political issues to himself.
 Jozef, however, had no illusions that his younger brother had taken a path that was wrong and damaging to the Church.
-Already in the interwar period, Józef described Aleksander’s style of reasoning as foggy, in contrast to the brilliant analyses of his youngest brother Adolf.
-In the post-war period, Jozef primarily disapproved of Aleksander’s support of Piasecki’s campaign against Primate Wyszyński, which included PAX accusing the cardinal of disruptive activities.
+Already in the interwar period, Józef described Aleksander's style of reasoning as foggy, in contrast to the brilliant analyses of his youngest brother Adolf.
+In the post-war period, Jozef primarily disapproved of Aleksander's support of Piasecki's campaign against Primate Wyszyński, which included PAX accusing the cardinal of disruptive activities.
 Aleksander not only approved of the open letter of the PAX Association in this matter, but even tried to persuade bishops Bohdan Brejza and Henryk Grzondziel to support it.
-Józef did not hide his indignation in a letter to his brother, in which he condemned Aleksander’s actions as contrary to ‘binding’ principles, and stated that he had abstained from public criticism not because of family considerations but because of the apolitical stance he had to maintain as a scholar and university rector.
+Józef did not hide his indignation in a letter to his brother, in which he condemned Aleksander's actions as contrary to ‘binding’ principles, and stated that he had abstained from public criticism not because of family considerations but because of the apolitical stance he had to maintain as a scholar and university rector.